beingbing/java-springboot/src/main/java/be/springboot/pp/springcore/info.md

 Spring’s IoC container avoids these problems by creating and providing objects externally.
 This ensures no application class is responsible for creating any dependencies, making the codebase more modular and maintainable.

 ## Inversion of Control (IoC)
-It's a design principle where the control of object creation, configuration and lifecycle management is handled by an external container, rather than being managed within the application code.
+It's a design principle where the control of object creation, configuration and lifecycle management is handled by an external container/entity, rather than being managed within the application code.

 ### IoC Container
 Spring Core provides two main types of IoC containers -